HEP-FCC/FCCTests/README.md

 # FCC Tests

-A bunch of FCC related tests.
+A bunch of FCCAnalyses related tests.

 ## Where and when they run